ramseyjiang/go_mid_to_senior/patterns/structural/readme.md

 Facade is a structural design pattern that provides a simplified(but limited) interface to a library, a framework, or any other complex set of classes which contains lots of moving parts.
 A facade might provide limited functionality in comparison to working with the subsystem directly However, it includes only those features that clients really care about.

+Flyweight is a structural design pattern that allows programs to support huge quantities of objects by keeping their memory consumption low.
+The
+Flyweight pattern takes out the common parts and creates flyweight objects.